mdarslan7/ease-commit/readme.md

 # easy-commit

-an ai powered commit generation tool that works with the gemini api
+An AI Powered Commit Generation Tool that works with the Gemini API.